 No. A child must be registered by a legal guardian.

 We do allow participants to enrol in multiple school year programs (Outdoor School); however, we encourage families to enrol in only one session of the same program type as programming can be similar and space is limited.
-For Summer Day Camps, we limit each camper to one week of Explorers Camp and one week of Coyote Camp per summer.
+For Summer Day Camps, we limit each camper to two weeks of camp.

 No. For nearly all of our programs, we only accept a deposit upon applying.
 Depending upon the program, the balance is either collected in full following acceptance or a payment plan is offered.
 Regardless of the program, if the payment structure creates financial hardship for your family, please reach out to our team at email@example.com to discuss a custom payment plan or other options.